mvolkmann/mvolkmann.github.com/programming/code-formatting.md

 Instinct says that the arrow function is more terse because it doesn't require the seven-letter keyword "function".
-But the keyword "const" and the arrow surpass that in length.
+But the keyword "const", the equal sign, the arrow, and additional spaces surpass that in length.
 In addition, the "function" form screams out that a function is being defined and it doesn't require a semicolon after the closing brace.